LineageOS/charter/device-support-requirements.md

 * All devices with Camera supported in their stock OS MUST support Camera, in both front facing and rear camera configurations.
 * All devices with Dual (or more) Rear Cameras SHOULD support all rear cameras.
 * All devices with Dual (or more) Front Facing Cameras SHOULD support all front cameras.
+* All devices with Camera MUST support the higest level of the Camera API as the stock OS (eg. if stock supports API 3.2, support for 3.3 and 3.4 is allowed as long as 3.2 support is retained).
 * All Camera HAL versions accessible with the device's Camera HAL MUST comply with the Camera and Video Recording requirements.

 ## Video Recording